ksandom/ap/readme.md

+*status:* Active.

 # ap - Autopilot

-ap is the first program/project to really push the boundaries of the new functionality coming to Achel aimed at robotics.
-It's a product of my sabbatical and forms the foundations of projects I have planned for the next several years.
+ap is the first program/project to really push the boundaries of the new functionality in Achel aimed at robotics.
+It's a product of [my sabbatical](http://funnyhacks.com/sabbatical) and forms the foundations of projects I have planned for the next several years.

 *This is pre-alpha software.
 And not yet intented for mainstream use.
 But you should be able to have some fun with it :)*